sandeepchugh/shop-catalog-api/README.md

 ## What is this?

-This is a the product catalog api of the shopping website.
+This is the product catalog api of the shopping website.
 The api uses the following technologies
 - Python
 - Flask
 - Postgres Database (Docker Container)